NISH1001/now/README.md

 - try to ponder (and feel more dreaded) about ML research+engineering happening around
 - browse HN, Twitter, LessWrong, Reddit
 - mostly, stare into the abyss
-- If time, work on my ML research as GRA (I should really focus on my thesis now I guess.)
+- work on my thesis
-- poetry, musings, et al is also something that keep me sane enough
+- poetry, music, musings, et al is also something that keep me sane enough

 #### What's In Your Mind-Cave?

-It'll take some time to adjust to the new culture here in the states.
-Grad school is challenging.

 > Life is a suffering-optimization algorithm!